 A.2.4 Vortex Shedding Excitation of Lateral Tendon Vibrations

-A third mechanism responsible for nonlinear excitation of high frequency responses is due to lateral tendon vibrations caused with vortex shedding in strong currents (Leverette, et al., 2003 [179]).
+A third mechanism responsible for nonlinear excitation of high frequency responses is due to lateral tendon vibrations caused by vortex shedding in strong currents (Leverette, et al., 2003 [179]).
 For example, vortex shedding from the tendons at a period near 6 seconds will transmit 3 second period vibrations to the hull.

 A.2.5 Deck Wave Impacts